VictorAuthiat/company_number/README.md

 ## Code of Conduct

-Everyone interacting in the CompanyNumber project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/victorauthiat/company_number/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the CompanyNumber project"s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/victorauthiat/company_number/blob/master/CODE_OF_CONDUCT.md).